 2. The second form of burnout is called the hypo variant.
 This means that the stress mechanisms are underactive.
 You suffer from fatigue with this variant.
-People with the hypo variant of a burnout can sometimes sleep for 14 hours in a row without feeling rested.
+People with the hypo variant of burnout can sometimes sleep for 14 hours in a row without feeling rested.

-How does a burn out develop?
+How does burnout develop?

 When a person is in a stressful situation, the body makes the hormones cortisol, adrenaline and some other.
 Cortisol causes an increase in blood sugar, which gives the body more energy.
-Adrenaline enables the body to quickly put in extra effort.
+Adrenaline enables the body to quickly put in the extra effort.
 So that the body can act quickly in stressful situations.

 When the body ends up in these kinds of stressful situations too often, it makes these hormones even when it is not needed.
 It can cause a continuous feeling of restlessness and fatigue.
 When a person does not rest too often at times like this, they become overstrained.
-If this person continues after this, he has a great chance of developing a burnout.
-Too much production of cortisol and a disrupted sugar metabolism can also lead to a further disruption of the hormonal balance.
+If this person continues after this, he has a great chance of developing burnout.
+Too much production of cortisol and a disrupted sugar metabolism can also lead to further disruption of the hormonal balance.